If you are currently contemplating the acquisition of a new computer system, the choice of an operating system is likely a significant consideration.

 Window Operating System

-Most computer systems today operate on the Windows system which was designed to work on the x86 hardware.
+Notably, a majority of contemporary computer systems operate on the Windows platform, specifically designed to interface with x86 hardware.

-The current update in the windows operating system lineup now is Windows 10, which was released after the Windows 8.1
+As of the current state of affairs, the latest iteration in the Windows operating system lineup is Windows 10, introduced after Windows 8.1.

 Linux Operating System